 Diabetes is a condition where your body gets used to insulin, known as insulin resistance.
 Being overweight or obese can cause type 2 diabetes if the issue is not addressed.

 Losing weight, maintaining a balanced diet, getting good sleep, and exercising regularly can greatly reduce the risk of type 2 diabetes.

-Those who are obese face the risk of cancers which include:
+Those who are obese face the risk of cancers including;